ryankenney-dev/advent-of-code-2023/README.md

 # Advent of Code 2023

+This was all done in a programming language (Go Lang) that I would still say I have never used.

 * [Initial Go Webserver Creation](docs/Initial-Go-Webserver-Creation.md)
   (~10 minutes with ChatGPT 4)
 * [Refactored for Ease of Algorithm Addition](docs/Refactored-for-Ease-of-Algorithm-Addition.md)